 Yes.
 The surviving family members of someone who died in a traffic accident can recover compensation through a wrongful death claim.
 However, you must file your claim within three years of your loved one’s accident.
 If you do not meet this statute of limitations, you lose the right to seek damages.

-Should I speak with an insurance company after an accident?
+Should I speak with an insurance company representative after an accident?

 Ask More Questions, Get More Help

-We at the Law Office of Nathan Cobb are ready to assist you with the complicated aftermath of an accident.
-You can reach out to us to schedule a free initial consultation with one of our team members.
+At the Law Office of Nathan Cobb, we are ready to assist you with the complicated aftermath of an accident.
+You can reach out to us to schedule a free initial consultation with him.
 To contact us, please call 505-225-2146 or send us an email.